 With summer around the corner, you might be thinking that a road trip sounds like a great plan, and you wouldn't be the only one; over the

 upcoming Memorial Day weekend, nearly 43 million Americans will embark on a holiday getaway via car, train, or plane, according to AAA.
 That's a lot of people, but it doesn't have to be a lot of luggage, too.
 Learn to master the art of packing light through the below tips from Hall and other travel experts.
 01 Roll, don't fold, your clothes Chutima Chaochaiya/Shutterstock

 If you’re used to folding your clothes to pack them, think twice.
 It's actually way more efficient to roll them up instead.
 “To optimize suitcase space and avoid wrinkles, many people swear by rolling their clothes instead of folding them,” says Hall.

-As for how to properly roll clothes, Travel+Leisure suggests going by the Ranger Rolling technique: you first lay the item flat, then fold the bottom two inches of it inside-out.
+how to properly roll clothes, Travel+Leisure suggests going by the Ranger Rolling technique: you first lay the item flat, then fold the bottom two inches of it inside-out.
 Next, roll up the other end of the item up to the pocket you've made, while folding one of its other ends to hold the roll in place.
 Finally, fold one side of the pocket over the roll and voilà: you've got an instant space-saver.
+02 Create a checklist

 Personal experience has taught me that making a packing checklist before embarking on a road trip is a great way to ensure I'm not filling my car with anything inessential.
 The list holds me accountable, and if I'm tempted to toss something into the car that's not on it, I'll have physical proof that the item is not a priority.